Big tobacco firms face antitrust challenge to takeover

 To make up their minds, regulators are likely to look at sales data from big retailers to determine if e-cigarette sales affect sales of traditional tobacco cigarettes, said Herbert Hovenkamp, who has written textbooks about antitrust law and teaches at the University of Iowa College of Law.

-To address potential antitrust concerns, Reynolds would likely sell brands such as Kool and Salem to Britain’s Imperial Tobacco Group, which sells in 160 countries but has a tiny U.S. market share.
+To address potential antitrust concerns, Reynolds would likely sell brands such as Kool and Salem to Britain’s Imperial Tobacco Group IMT.L, which sells in 160 countries but has a tiny U.S. market share.

 The companies did not return phone calls and emails seeking comment.